momen5406/PathLine-ChartwellPartners/docs/technical-documentation.md

 ## 🌗 Dark Mode System

-Dark mode is toggled using a `data-theme` attribute on `<html>`.
-CSS variables update dynamically based on the theme:
+Dark mode is toggled with a `data-theme` attribute on the `<html>`, and CSS variables are updated based on the theme:

 ```css
 :root {